Intermesh/groupoffice-docs/install/tarball.rst

-4. If you purchased Group-Office Professional licenses then make sure the `Ioncube loader <http://www.ioncube.com/loaders.php>`_ is installed and place the license files in "/usr/share/groupoffice/".
+4. If you purchased Group-Office Professional licenses then make sure the `Ioncube loader <http://www.ioncube.com/loaders.php>`_ is installed and place the license files in the root folder of Group-Office.
 For example "/usr/share/groupoffice/groupoffice-pro-6.3-license.txt".

 5. Then visit http://yourserver/ and the installer should appear: